ThomasTusche/user-to-group/README.md

 For the automation part, you create a new Email for example using *Workmail* from AWS.
 Then you create a *SES* Rule to trigger, everytime this mailbox receives an Email.
 This SES rule triggers a *SNS Topic* which will excecute the Lambda function.

+To add someone to his or her AD groups the subject of the email has to be exactly like this: username,adgroup For example -> thomastusche,DomainUser

 **Things you have to change**

 - Change the User you use to connect to the AD